 Gray is another neutral color that pairs exceptionally well with both bright and intense shades of green and darker shades.

-In the first image, the calming tones of grey complement the bright, earthy hues of the green jacket tempering the brightness of the outfit.
+In the first image, the calming tones of grey complement the bright hues of the green pants.
 In the second, the darker gray pants go well with the earthy and dark green sweater.

 Other Shades of Green

 What’s a better way to style green than pairing it with its very own varying hues?
 Teaming up two or three variations of the same color creates a fun and vibrant palette.
 Sage green, emerald, mint, and lime are a few foolproof monochrome outfit options.

 The lime jacket serves to jazz up the understated hues of the checkered mint shirt underneath, creating a dramatic transition of the outfit from plain casual to refreshing.